PasionMovil/poderpda/site/wp-content/plugins/wp-to-twitter/readme.txt

 Yep.
 That's the basic functionality.
 But it's not the only thing you can do:

+* Display your Recent Tweets: Widget for your recent Tweets.
+Fetch Tweets from your own or any other account.
+* Display Tweets based on a search: Display the Tweets resulting from a search and limit by Geolocation.
 * Shorten URLs in your Tweets with popular URL shorteners, or let Twitter to do it with [t.co](http://t.co).
-* Recent Tweets Widget: Display recent Tweets.
-Fetch Tweets from your own or any other account.
-* Tweet Search Widget: Display the Tweets resulting from a search.

-[Upgrade to WP Tweets Pro](http://www.joedolson.com/wp-tweets-pro/) for Tweet scheduling, automatic re-tweeting, and more!
+[Upgrade to WP Tweets Pro](http://www.joedolson.com/wp-tweets-pro/) and schedule Tweets, set up automatic reposts, upload images and more!

 WP to Twitter uses a customizable Tweet template for Tweets sent when updating or editing posts and pages or custom post types.
 You can customize your Tweet for each post, using custom template tags to generate the Tweet.